 At daybreak, Bizuka quickly stirred up his friends.
 They swam away from the reef and headed in the same direction.
 Around lunchtime, a big island finally appeared in front of them.
-There was so much plankton around, the friends realized that they had reached the right place.
-They all started to look around, while searching for Bizuka's kin.
+There were so many plankton around, and the friends realized that they had reached the right place.
+They all started turning their eyes around searching for Bizuka's kin.